MCU land, part 7: life in full color

 Sokoban level design is a form of art I can’t imitate, but luckily, there are thousands of community-designed designs available on the internet.

-I was concerned about being able to cram all these levels into the MCU’s non-volatile program memory, but that proved to be a non-issue.
-I used a very simple and readable packing approach to encode two map cells per byte: the first four bits (i.e., the first hex digit) correspond to the item in the first cell; the next four describe the next cell.
-Much tighter packing is possible but unnecessary; the current levels take up about 25 kB, leaving room for several hundred more.
+To cram three hundred levels into the chip’s flash memory, I used a very simple and readable packing approach to encode two map cells per byte: the first four bits (i.e., the first hex digit) correspond to the item in the first cell; the next four describe the next cell.
+Much tighter packing is possible but unnecessary; the current levels take up about 100 kB out of the MCU’s 128 kB.

 A more serious constraint is EEPROM, used to store high scores.
 For every level, I’m recording three types of achievements, taking up four bytes total.
-The AVR128DA28 chip has 512 bytes of EEPROM, so I am nearly maxing it out with just 100 levels in tow:
+The AVR128DA28 chip has 512 bytes of EEPROM, so I would be maxing it out with just 100 levels in tow:

 And now, the moment you’ve all been waiting for!